 Face it.
 Gardening can be expensive.
 It’s not “free food”.
 There are costs involved.
 But growing your own food in your back yard doesn’t have to cost more than buying the same food in the grocery store.
 There are ways to save money gardening.
 One way is to only buy the seed you need.
-Unfortunately sometimes you don’t know it’s time to buy more seed until you’ve already had a germination failure.
+Unfortunately, sometimes you don’t know it’s time to buy more seed until you’ve already had a germination failure.
 And by then it may be too late to get fresh seed and start again.
-Especially if you garden in zone 3 with it’s short season.
-Many gardeners go ahead and buy fresh seed every year to insure against germination failure.
+Especially if you garden in zone 3 with its short season.
+Many gardeners go ahead and buy fresh seed every year to ensure against germination failure.
 (I’ve done this, too.)
 But this can be expensive.
 Some hybrid seed can cost more than a dollar a seed.
 Doing a germination test on the seed you already have, is a good way to avoid buying seed you don’t need.

 Before you make that seed order this year, pull out all of your seed packages from last year.
 Do a germination test to see if your seed is viable.
 Your seed has a shelf life.
 Average shelf life though can vary significantly.
 For instance, corn has a shelf life of 1 year according to expert opinion.
-However, I’ve done germination tests on 5 year old corn seed and found that it was still viable, at a 70% germination rate.
+However, I’ve done germination tests on 5-year-old corn seed and found that it was still viable, at a 70% germination rate.
 You don’t know until you’ve done your own germination test of the seed you have whether you need to replace it with fresh or whether you’ll get another growing season from it.

 Before ordering this season’s seed I will check the germination of the seeds I still have.
 There is no point in planting seed that doesn’t have at least a 50% germination rate.
 If I think a seed package is less than 50% I will throw it out on the fertile ground outside the chicken yard and let it feed the chickens, with the sprouts.
 With my short growing season — less than 45 days frost free, maybe, if I’m lucky, I don’t want to risk having to replant, so I need to be sure my seed is viable the first planting.